 – There were no food shops around, just one closed restaurant and a kiosk with drinks so make sure you pack some food and snacks.

-- Do not wear bright coloured clothes, especially red.
+– Do not wear bright colored clothes, especially red.
 Ladies should dress modestly (it’s still a Buddhist temple.

 – Obey staff instructions, do not be aggressive to any animals.

 – Do not stay in the temple too long as you might find it hard to find some transport back to Bangkok.

 For some people that would be a waste of time and money.
 For others, that could be an adventure of a lifetime or at least a great time.
 Is it worth the money?
 It is hard to speak for everyone.
 We had an amazing time with tigers we could only see on TV before, plus… look at the photos… !!